 - Research Job Culture

 People generally tend to be more conservative with their attire.
 You are a professional and should not let anything get in the way of people treating you with respect.
-If you look online or ask someone who is working in the type of industry in which you are interviewing for, you can scour your closet or go shopping to build your professional wardrobe.
+If you look online or ask someone who is working in the type of industry in which you are being interviewed you can scour your closet or go shopping to build your professional wardrobe.

 - Be a Savvy Dresser

 It is tempting to go to a department store and spend large amounts of money on work wear.
-These clothes are a necessity in order to maintain your employment, and it cannot be stressed enough how important having a well-kept appearance is.
-However, it is not required that you spend large quantities of cash on clothes, especially if you are initially buying them for the meeting.
+These clothes are a necessity to maintain your employment, and it cannot be stressed enough how important having a well-kept appearance is.
+However, you won't need to spend large quantities of cash on clothes, especially if you are initially buying them for the meeting.

-After you have purchased a suit or two (you only need one at this point) there are additional things that you can do to change your look so that people are unaware that you only have one or two work outfits.
+After you have purchased a suit or two, you only need one at this point.
+There are additional actions that you can take to change your look so that people are unaware that you only have one or two work outfits.
 Use accessories to change your look.
 For example, change your collared shirt, watch, scarf, or other various jewelry to create noticeable differences in your style.

 - Women's Interview Dress

-There are a lot of aspects of an interviewing outfit that can go horribly wrong.
-If you follow these guidelines you will be on the right track to impress at the interview.
+There are a lot of aspects of an interview outfit that can go horribly wrong.
+If you follow these guidelines you will be on the right track to impress the interviewer.

-- Suit: Solid, muted color.
+- Suit: Choose a solid, muted color.
 A conservative cut is a must, but you may either wear pants or a skirt.
-If you choose to wear a skirt make sure that it is not too short or tight.
+If you choose to wear a skirt make sure that it is not too short or too tight.
 You must be able to sit comfortably in it.
 Also, you should wear neutral colored stockings underneath the skirt without any patterns (e.g. an undesirable example would be fish net stockings.)

-- Shirt: Matching blouse or other button-up-style shirt, make sure that it is not too tight.
+- Shirt: Wear a matching blouse or other button-up-style shirt, make sure that it is not too tight.

-- Shoes: Matching high heels, 1-1.5″ do not exceed that height.
+- Shoes: Select matching high heels, 1-1.5″ do not exceed that height.
 Peep toe style heels and flats are acceptable as well.

-- Jewelry: Allowed- watch, small necklace, a few rings, stud or small dangling earrings.
+- Jewelry: Allowed- a watch, small necklace, a few rings, and stud or small dangling earrings.

-- General Appearance: Neat, clean hair style, clean and manicured nails.
+- General Appearance: A neat, clean hair style, clean and manicured nails.